UniversitaDellaCalabria/uniCMS/docs/source/index.rst

 - Secure by default
 - Scalable

-unlike other CMS-like django project uniCMS is intended for both end users and smart developers, creating a website with uniCMS does not require any development skills.
+unlike other Django's CMS, uniCMS is intended for both end users and smart developers, creating a website with uniCMS does not require any development skills.

-uniCMS was born as a result of the need to renew the web portal of the University of Calabria, after taking a look at the offer of free and open CMS and strong of our experience, we decided to develop it with Django, to equip it **with batteries**.
+uniCMS was born as a result of the need to renew the web portal of the University of Calabria, after taking a look at the offer of free and open CMS and strong of our experience, we decided to develop it with Django and equip it **with batteries** as well.

-If you agree with us feel free to participate in its development or simply use it and give us your feedbacks, we are people who like to listen and share!
+If you agree with us feel free to participate in its development or simply use it and give us your feedbacks, we are people who like to share!

 .. toctree::